jmkorhonen/jmkorhonen.github.io/_pages/Excel.md

 ---
+title: "Excel stuff"
+permalink: /Excel/
 layout: single
 author_profile: false
 toc: true
-title: "Excel stuff"
-permalink: /Excel/
+author: Janne M. Korhonen
+license: Copyright
+copyright_year: 2025
 ---
 Some Excel files and models I've done over the years, in Finnish and in English.
 Feel free to reuse and adapt.
 I take no responsibility for the results though :).